iamtonybologna/freebird/README.md

 # Space Jam

 Space Jam is a multi-platform application that is used on both TV's/laptops and iOS/android mobile devices that can allow for easy control of a media system.
-It is also a social media platform that allows users to interact by adding and voting on songs they want to hear.
-We allowed users to trigger special party events from their phones by connecting an industrial smoke machine and disco balls to our server by through a Raspberry Pi and relay switch.
+Users can interact by adding and voting on songs they want to hear from their phones.
+We enabled users to trigger special party events from their phones by connecting an industrial smoke machine and disco balls to our server by through a Raspberry Pi and relay switch.

 Space Jam was built in a Node.js environment on Javascript, Websockets, React.js, Three.js, and several APIs including YouTube and Facebook.